vFlyingCowboy/docs-site/docs/sops/Development Team/dev.md

 2. Acts a delegate to the Dev Team Lead and has the same responsibilities as such.

 ### 1.3 Development Team Member
-1. Aids Dev Team lead and Deputy Dev Team Lead by developing code and projects to an acceptable level for The Pilot Club Production environment.
+1. Aid the Dev Team lead and Deputy Dev Team Lead by developing code and projects to an acceptable level for The Pilot Club Production environment.

+2. Developers are expected to put aside at least 2 hours per week to work on TPC related web services.

+3. Each developer will be assigned to a team from the following list.
+Developers may request to put on a team but the Dev Team Lead / Deputy Dev Team Lead may assign them to another team based on experience.

+    1. Discord Bot Team
+    2. Core API Team
+    3. Flight Crew Portal Team
+    4. Database Management and Outline team
+    5. Quality Assurance Team
+    6. Devops Team
+    7. Trust and Safety Team
+    8. Floater / Misc Team

+4. The outline for each one of these teams can be found in the Teams Folder of this section.

 ## 2. Development Processes